Describe a person you only met once and want to know more about.: IELTS Speaking Cue Card

 What qualities do you think make Mr. Agarwal a successful entrepreneur?

-How do you think meeting Mr. Agarwal influenced your career aspirations?
+How do you think meeting successful people like Mr. Agarwal can influence your career?

-What specific challenges do you think entrepreneurs face today?
+What challenges do you think entrepreneurs face in their journey?

 Practice other cue cards